National Resistance Movement of Iran: Operation Niqab (Saving the uprising of Great Iran)[Nojeh coup plot]

-Repression and terror by the Islamic Republic
+Response by the Islamic Republic

 Shapour Bakhtiar, the founder of Iran's National Resistance Movement, was the target of an unsuccessful assassination attempt in the summer of 1359 by a group led by Anis Naghash.
 According to the statements of Anis Naqash, both assassination attempts were planned by the order of the authorities of the Islamic Republic of Iran and with the help of professional terrorists.

 Soroush Katibeh was the special secretary of Dr. Shapour Bakhtiar and a member of the Iranian National Resistance Movement, who was murdered by three criminals on August 6, 1991, along with Dr. Shapour Bakhtiar, in his residence in Soren, a suburb of Paris.

-Abdorrahman Boroumand (born in 1306 in Isfahan - 1370 in Paris) was an Iranian political activist and the head of the executive board of the National Resistance Movement of Iran.
+Abdur Rahman Boroumand (born in 1306 in Isfahan - 1370 in Paris) was an Iranian political activist and the head of the executive board of the National Resistance Movement of Iran.
 He was stabbed to death in front of the elevator of his residence in Paris on Thursday, April 29, 1370 (April 18, 1991).

 Colonel Hadi Aziz Moradi Kurd, after the defeat of the uprising on the 27th of Tir, 1359 (known as the "Nojeh coup"), due to his active and direct role in this plan, he went to Turkey and then to France at the end of Tir 1359 and joined the military branch.
 Iran's national resistance movement joined.
 He was shot dead by three unknown people on the 2nd of Dey, 1364 (December 23, 1985), while leaving his home in Bakirkoy area, Yeni neighborhood in Istanbul city.

 Captain Behrouz Shahverdiloo (born in 1321 in Rezaieh) was one of the former officers of the Imperial Army of Iran, who went abroad after the 1357 revolution and joined the military branch of the Iranian National Resistance Movement.
 He was assassinated in Istanbul, Turkey on 25th of Mordad 1364 (August 16, 1985).